-For more information about the Winding Ridge Water System or about this report, please call Linda Lapeyrouse, City Manager, or Pat Godwin, Water System Operator, at 706-746-2204.
+For more information about the Winding Ridge Water System or about this report, please call Linda Lapeyrouse, City Manager at 706-746-2204.
 You can also get involved by attending any of our regularly scheduled council meetings each month.

 Description of Water Treatment Process